-Given the serious flaw in RAR design, there is not much literature on this area to address the time-trend issue.
-Randomization test for adjusting type I error inflation was proposed by Simon and Simon using different RAR rules for double-arm trials \citep{simon2011using}.
+Despite the serious flaw in RAR design, there is not much literature on this area to address the time-trend issue.
+A randomization test for adjusting type-I error inflation was proposed by Simon and Simon using different RAR rules for double-arm trials \citep{simon2011using}.
 Jennison and Turnbull explored a group-sequential method for RAR with continuous outcome utilizing multi-stage terminology \cite{jennison1999group}.
 Karrison et al. introduced a stratified group-sequential method with a simple example of altering the randomization ratio to address this issue \citep{karrison2003group}.
 Coad used a very similar stratified analysis to Karrison et al. \citep{coad1992comparative}.
-Rosenberger et al. introduced a covariate-adjusted RAR procedure where time mechanism can be added as a covariate in the model \citep{rosenberger2001covariate}.
-Thall et al. investigated type I error under a linear time-trend induced in the traditional response-adaptive randomization design and showed that the type I error is significantly above the nominal level \citep{thall2015statistical}.
-Villar et al. explored the hypothesis testing procedure and adjusting for covariates for correcting type I error inflation and the effect on power in RAR design with time-trend effect added to the model for two-armed and multi-armed trials \citep{villar2018response}.
+Rosenberger et al. introduced a covariate-adjusted RAR procedure where time mechanism can be added as a covariate in the model, at the expense of additional assumptions \citep{rosenberger2001covariate}.
+Thall et al. investigated type-I error under a linear time-trend induced in the traditional RAR design and showed that it's type-I error is significantly above the nominal level \citep{thall2015statistical}.
+Villar et al. explored the hypothesis testing procedure adjusting for covariates for correcting type-I error inflation and the effect on power in RAR design with time-trend effect added to the model for two-armed and multi-armed trials \citep{villar2018response}.

-Time-trend can not only greatly affect the biasness in the difference in treatment effect but it can also wrongly reject a true null hypothesis.
-We propose a block (group-sequential) design where the randomization ratio is altered in a block level instead of a patient by patient basis using both frequentist and Bayesian approach.
-In each block, the randomization ratio is kept constant.
+Time-trend can not only greatly bias the estimated in treatment effect but it can also wrongly reject a true null hypothesis.
+We propose a block (group-sequential) design where the randomization ratio is altered in a block level instead of a patient by patient basis using both frequentist and Bayesian approaches.
+The randomization ratio is kept constant in each block.
 The block design is similar to the stratified group design introduced by Karrison et al. \citep{karrison2003group}.
-Then, we further study the robustness in different block sizes using both frequentist and Bayesian approach.
+We further study the robustness in different block sizes using both frequentist and Bayesian approach.
 We also compare these results with traditional RAR design and with fixed (1:1) randomization.